 Figure 2: VMware Cloud on AWS Target use cases

-So for those currently using VMware and considering a move to the cloud and/or hybrid architecture, VMC offers the most straightforward gateway into this space.
+So for those currently using VMware and considering a move to the cloud and/or hybrid architecture, VMware Cloud on AWS offers the most straightforward gateway into this space.
 The service then brings all the hundreds of services in the AWS ecosystem into play, as well as a consistent operational model, the ability to retain familiar VMware tools, policies, management, and investments in third-party tools.
 So instead of planning and executing your next hardware refresh and VMware version upgrade, consider migrating to VMware Cloud on AWS!
-For help getting started, contact us.

 In my previous blog I gave a fairly high-level overview of what automated AWS account management could (or rather should) entail.
 This blog will drill deeper into the processes and give you some real-world code samples of what this looks like.